JuliaIO/HDF5.jl/README.md

 Pkg.add("HDF5")
 ```

 You also need to have the HDF5 library installed on your system.
 Version 1.8 or higher is required.
-For example, on Debian/(K)Ubuntu you should be able to do this via `apt-get -u install hdf5-tools`.
+Here are some examples of how to install HDF5:

+- Debian/(K)Ubuntu: `apt-get -u install hdf5-tools`
+- OSX: `brew install hdf5` (using [Homebrew](http://mxcl.github.com/homebrew/))

 ## Quickstart